coke/raku-zef-deps/README.md

 on Test::Differences, which in turn depends on Data::Dump.
 Both Algorithm::Diff and Text::Diff depend on Test.

+Multiple packages can be specified on the command line.

 # Options

 `-graph` generates a PNG via `dot`.
 To use this option, you must install the optional